neil90/Text2Hive/README.md

 # Text2Hive
 __NOTE: This is meant as a learning exercise for me for Scala/sbt/Hadoop APIs.__

 Creates a Hive Table and copies the folder to HDFS based on the xml(s) passed via arguments.
+Meant to replicate how Hue lets you upload a text file and will create Hive Table.

 Steps to Run -

 1. sbt assembly
-2. Pass the command
-    java -jar Text2Hive-assembly-0.1.jar settings.xml
+2. java -jar Text2Hive-assembly-0.1.jar settings.xml

 Example XML Config file
 ```xml